codein/poc/datacamp/Applying logistic regression and SVM.md

 ## Ex #1 [MultipleChoiceChallenge]
 ### Question:

-Refer to the attach image for question.
+Refer to the attached image for question.
 Which option correctly describes the model's behavior?
 ![Overfitting-and-underfitting-effect-on-error](Overfitting-and-underfitting-effect-on-error.jpeg)